-The requirements for the BA/Health Degree with a Health concentration have changed.
-If you are already declared as a major and you wish to apply the new (and reduced) required courses, change your BC catalogue year for the major only to 2020-2021.
+The requirements for the BA with a Health concentration changed in the Fall 2020.
+If you are already declared as a major and you wish to apply the new (and reduced number) required courses, change your BC catalogue year for the major only to 2020-2021 or more recently.
 If you are new to HNSC, the new requirements will already apply.